frappe/erpnext_documentation/user/manual/en/accounts/payment-reconciliation.md

 In such cases, you can match Payments with Invoices using Payment Reconciliation.

 To access Payment Reconciliation, go to:
-> Home > Accounts > Banking and Payments > Match Payments with Invoices
+> Home > Accounting > Banking and Payments > Match Payments with Invoices

 ## 1. How to Match Payments with Invoices
 1. Go to Payment Reconciliation.